Alphanovel App

 Her father had never raised his voice like that before.

 “I owe you nothing,” her father replied.
-“You brought an idea I do not want a part of.....
-But if you think killing me will erase the truth, you’re a fool.”
+“You brought an idea I do not want a part of.....and then you decided a threat to life is the way to go?....
+If you think killing me will erase the truth, you’re a fool.”

 Silence stretched between them, thick and suffocating.